-On, Off with Volume Control
+On, Off and Volume Levels With Volume Control

 To turn the instrument "on," use your fingertip to rotate the volume control forward, toward your face.

 You should feel it "click" on if the instrument was correctly turned off.
 To make sounds louder, continue to rotate the control forward, toward your face.
 Your hearing instruments may be programmed to "beep" when you reach the correct setting.